alex-ren/org.ats-lang.documentation/source/ats_annotated/content.rst

 Goal
 ----------------------------------------------

-The normal way to start up a programming project using ATS is via imitating an existing example.
-The website serves as a collection of such examples along with intensive comments about the usage of ATS in these examples.
+A common way of starting a programming project based on ATS is to imitate a similar example in existence.
+This website collects a set of interesting examples containing detailed comments on various programming features supported in ATS.

 These examples come primarily from the `Google group for ATS`_.